marcelom/marceloatstanford/posts/welcometothenewsite.md

 You can find the [source code](https://github.com/marcelom/marceloatstanford) for this site in github.

 I also plan on making some improvements to the template.
-Maube something based on Stanford Modern, like this [page](https://www.stanford.edu/services/web/design/templates/modern/html/basic-nav.html).
+Maybe something based on Stanford Modern, like this [page](https://www.stanford.edu/services/web/design/templates/modern/html/basic-nav.html).

 My most sincere thanks for listening...